 - Digital agency: growth, differentiation, profitability

-- Video monetization strategies
+- Video and audio monetization strategies

-- Native advertising & sponsored content strategies
+- Native advertising and sponsored content strategies

 - R&D partner vetting